-There are changing consensus recommendations from the Cystic Fibrosis Foundation for infants up to 6 months in age.
-(1) The new recommendations are also found in the newly revised CLSI Sweat Testing document C34-A3 (2), and are a consequence of how the diagnosis of Cystic Fibrosis (CF) has changed due to the implementation of newborn screening.
-An increasing number of infants are being tested for sweat chloride concentrations.
+Recommendations for interpreting sweat chloride concentrations from the Cystic Fibrosis Foundation (1) and in the newly revised CLSI Sweat Testing document C34-A3 (2), have been changed for infants up to 6 months in age.
+This modification is primarily due to the implementation of newborn screening for CF. An increasing number of infants are being tested for sweat chloride concentrations.
 Keep in mind that infants identified by screening often do not have clinical features exhibited by "older" patients, thus the sweat chloride test has an increased role in diagnosing infants for CF.

 Studies of sweat chloride testing in infants have demonstrated that the age at which testing is done is an important consideration when interpreting the sweat chloride value.
-Based on the available data on sweat chloride test results in healthy and CF-affected infants, the following sweat chloride (Cl $^-$) reference intervals are recommended for infants up to and including 6 months: Cl $^- \le 29$ mmol/L is within a normal range; Cl $^- = 30$ to 59 mmol/L is intermediate; and Cl $^- \ge 60$ mmol/L is indicative of CF. As more data emerge from newborn screening programs, the upper limit of the normal reference interval may need to be lowered.
-Although sweat chloride values are generally ≥ 60 mmol/L in infants with CF, lower values including concentrations < 30 mmol/L can occur.
-Individuals with intermediate results should have sweat chloride testing repeated and be referred to a CF center with expertise in the diagnosis of CF in infancy.
+Based on the available data on sweat chloride test results in healthy and CF-affected infants, the following sweat chloride (CI-) reference intervals are recommended for infants up to and including 6 months: $CI^- \le 29 \text{ mmol/L}$ is within a normal range; $CI^- = 30$ to 59 mmol/L is intermediate; and $CI^- \ge 60 \text{ mmol/L}$ is indicative of CF. As more data emerges from newborn screening programs, the upper limit of the normal reference interval may need to be lowered.
+Although sweat chloride values are generally $\ge 60 \text{ mmol/L}$ in infants with CF, lower values including concentrations < 30 mmol/L can occur.
+Individuals with intermediate or borderline results should have sweat chloride testing repeated and be referred to a CF center with expertise in the diagnosis of CF in infancy.
 Further evaluation should include an early detailed clinical assessment, more extensive cystic fibrosis transmembrane conductance regulator (CFTR) gene mutation analysis, and repeat sweat chloride testing and follow-up at 6- to 12-month intervals until the diagnosis is clear.